Page layout: Digital media (non-paper)

 Since the advent of personal computing, page layout skills have expanded to electronic media as well as print media.
 E-books, PDF documents, and static web pages mirror paper documents relatively closely, but computers can also add multimedia animation, and interactivity.
 Page layout for interactive media overlaps with interface design and user experience design; an interactive "page" is better known as a graphical user interface (GUI).

 Modern web pages are typically produced using HTML for content and general structure, cascading style sheets to control presentation details such as typography and spacing, and JavaScript for interactivity.
 Since these languages are all text-based, this work can be done in a text editor, or a special HTML editor which may have WYSIWYG features or other aids.
 Additional technologies such as Macromedia Flash may be used for multimedia content.
 Web developers are responsible for actually creating a finished document using these technologies, but a separate web designer may be responsible for establishing the layout.
 A given web designer might be a fluent web developer as well, or may merely be familiar with the general capabilities of the technologies and merely visualize the desired result for the development team.

+Web page layout

+While page layout has traditionally referred to print media such as books and magazines, the concept also applies to digital environments.
+Early web pages often used table-based layouts to position text and images, but this approach created accessibility and maintenance issues and has since been replaced by CSS-based layouts.

+Modern web page layout relies on technologies such as CSS Flexbox and CSS Grid, which provide greater flexibility and semantic structure.
+These techniques support responsive web design, allowing layouts to adapt across devices and screen sizes.

+Design guidelines for digital layouts often emphasize usability and accessibility.
+For example, the World Wide Web Consortium (W3C) recommends maintaining clear navigation and visual hierarchy to support readability and accessibility.
+Common frameworks such as Bootstrap apply these principles in practice across a wide range of websites.